cchitsiang/awesome-stars/README.md

 - [thomasgalliker/PushNotifications.Server](https://github.com/thomasgalliker/PushNotifications.Server) - Server-side .NET SDK for Apple APNS and and Google FCM
 - [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native
 - [elsa-workflows/elsa-core](https://github.com/elsa-workflows/elsa-core) - A .NET workflows library
-- [vb-consulting/Norm.net](https://github.com/vb-consulting/Norm.net) - Norm.net is innovative and high-performance Database Access for .NET
+- [vb-consulting/Norm.net](https://github.com/vb-consulting/Norm.net) - Norm.net is an innovative and high-performance Database Access for  .NET Standard 2.1 and higher
 - [mehdihadeli/ecommerce-microservices](https://github.com/mehdihadeli/ecommerce-microservices) - 🛍️ A practical e-commerce microservices, built with .Net 7, MassTransit, Domain-Driven Design, CQRS, Vertical Slice Architecture, Event-Driven Architecture, and the latest technologies.
 - [bflattened/bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 - [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀